GeomScale/volesti/README.md

 * We develop a C++ library and a R interface.
 * We have excluded CGAL and Boost dependecies.
 * In folder include we develop the C++ code.
-* To run C++ code you have to copy/paste liblpsolve55.so to usr/lib folder.
-The file is in folder test.
+* To run C++ code you have to give the path to external library liblpsolve55.so in the CMakeLists.txt file.
-* Then in folder test you can compile the C++ code using command: g++ -std=c++11 -o vol vol.cpp /usr/lib/liblpsolve55.so -lm -ldl
+* Then  run:
+cmake .
+make
 * To run the R interface you have to run RcppExports.R script, then the command Rcpp::sourceCpp('path/to/R-proj/src/vol_R.cpp').
 Then VolEsti() R function can be used by giving a list("matrix"=A, "vector"=b, "cheb"=xc), for a polytope Ax<=b and a d+1 vector xc which last coordinate is the radius of the chebychev ball and the first d coordinates the center.
 * The "cheb" input is optional.
 When it is not given lpsolve is used.
 * The "vector" input is optional when A is at ".ine" format and the first row is (m,d,0, ... ,0) where m is the number of facets and d the dimension.